-Instructional experience surveys are the most used surveys that aim to capture the student’s experience of the instructor.
-These surveys aim to obtain student feedback about the instructor’s knowledge, his/her teaching approach, their style, clarity of explaining topics, teaching material, and many other parameters.
+An instructional experience survey is one of the most used course evaluation examples that aim to capture the student’s experience of the instructor.
+These surveys aim to obtain student feedback about the instructor’s knowledge, his/her teaching approach, style, clarity of explaining topics, teaching material, and many other parameters.

 Instructors use this feedback to understand areas they can improve the quality of the course while understanding what teaching methods are the most effective.

-The objective of the evaluation survey is to provide data for development and improvement and support the university management in evaluating instructor effectiveness.
+The objective of the evaluation surveys is to provide data for development and improvement and support the university management in evaluating instructor effectiveness.

 2. The University of Oregon

-Another essential survey you must run is the course material evaluation survey.
-It is not simple for teachers and universities to design a course that’s 100% perfect and accurate.
-The course material must also change with the changing times, to be most beneficial to students, and it has to be tailored to the current needs.
+The course material must also change with the changing times to be most beneficial to students, and it has to be tailored to the current needs.
 Run a survey to understand the course material satisfaction levels of students.

 Institutions run course material surveys to find out the following:

-- How much the students spend on textbooks?
+- How much do the students spend on textbooks?